Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress31/07/2023

-Using quick skin peeling and whitening products at home can bring immediate results but can easily irritate the skin, erode and weaken the skin 's protective barrier.
+Using quick skin peeling and whitening products at home can bring immediate results but can easily irritate the skin, erode and weaken the skin's protective barrier.

 According to Dr. Nam, the ingredients of these creams contain corticosteroids, hydroquinone, mercury, and possibly some other skin-peeling substances.
 Corticosteroids can cause skin atrophy, stretch marks, contact dermatitis, and acne, while hydroquinone causes blue-black hyperpigmentation.
 In addition, mercury causes systemic poisoning symptoms such as fatigue, loss of appetite, swelling of the toes and ankles, edema around the eyes, and kidney damage.

 Normally, skin damaged by peeling can be treated to recover slowly, depending on the initial level of damage and the patient's compliance with treatment.
 Treatment includes using drugs to soothe the skin, reduce irritation, and restore the skin's protective barrier.
-When the skin is stable, the doctor can intervene with other procedures such as electrophoresis, micro-injection, and laser factional to help rejuvenate and regenerate collagen to restore the skin...
+When the skin is stable, the doctor can intervene with other procedures such as electrophoresis, micro-injection, and fractional laser to help rejuvenate and increase collagen production to restore the skin...
 However, the treatment time is often long and many cases cannot recover as before.

 *Character names have been changed